codio-content/HTML_and_CSS-CSS/.guides/content/Text-color-6cf2.md

 then put your mouse over `#fff` and a little square will appear like this showing the white color (step 1).

-Then if you click inside the square, a nice color picker will appear, allowing you to choose your color visually, when you are done it will output the correct code inside your css (step 2).
+Then if you click inside the square, a nice color picker will appear, allowing you to choose your color visually, when you are done it will output the correct code inside your CSS (step 2).

 | step 1 | step 2 |
 |:------:|:------:|